writememe/blog.danielteycheney.com/content/posts/who-do-you-comment-code-for.md

 date = 2020-05-05T19:16:09+10:00
 tags = ["technical"]
 categories = ["programming"]
-draft = true
+draft = false
 +++

 Recently, I've been working with some new programming languages.
 I've been looking at reference code, as well as reading documentation to develop solutions or features for my new role.

 Naturally, I had some questions about the language itself and why certain solutions were chosen over others.

 Sometimes, I received a clear, concise and articulated reason.
-Other times, this was meant with *"I don't know why that's there, person x implemented it before I started"*.
-And sometimes, the developer couldn't remember why that code was there...
+Other times, this was met with *"I don't know why that's there, person x implemented it before I started"*.
+And sometimes, the programmer couldn't remember why that code they wrote was there...

 These experiences aren't unique and I fully anticipate to have this happen again in future.
 So, it's with this that I asked myself, who do you comment code for?